RajkumarR1206/gitops-helm-argocd/README.md

 * ArgoCD continuously monitors the Git repository
 * Any change committed to Git is **automatically reconciled** in the cluster
 * Helm is used for templating Kubernetes resources
-* Application scaling is handled through **Git-managed Horizontal Pod Autoscaler (HPA)**
+* Application scaling is managed declaratively via Helm values tracked in Git

-This setup reflects how real-world teams implement **continuous deployment, self-healing, and auto-scaling** using GitOps principles.
+This setup reflects how real-world teams implement continuous deployment, self-healing, and configuration-driven scaling using GitOps.

 ---